grz0zrg/fas/README.md

 Wavetable synthesis is a sound synthesis technique that employs arbitrary periodic waveforms in the production of musical tones or notes.

-Wavetable synthesis use single cycle waveforms / samples loaded from the `grains` folder.
+Wavetable synthesis use single cycle waveforms / samples loaded from the `waves` folder.

 The wavetable can be switched with the alpha channel (integral part), a linear interpolation will happen between current & next wavetable upon switch.